Canonical coverings of Enriques surfaces in characteristic $2$: Preliminaries

 We say that an element $x$ of a restricted Lie algebra $\fg$ is \emph{$p$-closed} if it satisfies $\pthpower{x} = \lambda x$ for some scalar $\lambda \in k$, and that it is \emph{of multiplicative type} (resp.\ \emph{of additive type}) if we can take $\lambda \neq 0$ (resp.\ $\lambda = 0$).
 We also say that a line $[x] = k x \subset \fg$ generated by a nonzero element $x$ is \emph{$p$-closed}, \emph{of multiplicative type}, or \emph{of additive type} if it contains a nonzero element with those properties.

-Note that if $\fg = H^0(X, T_X)$ with $X$ proper and $T_{X}$ free, then a line of $\fg$ is $p$-closed (in this sense) if and only if some, equivalently any, nonzero element in the line is $p$-closed (in the sense of Section \ref{subsec:basic}, where the ratio can be any rational function).
+Note that if $X$ is proper and $T_{X}$ is free, then a line of $\fg = H^0(X, T_X)$ is $p$-closed (in this sense, where the ratio is a scalar) if and only if some, equivalently any, nonzero element in the line is $p$-closed (in the sense of Section \ref{subsec:basic}, where the ratio can be any rational function).

 \begin{prop}[\cite{Wang:hopfalgebras}*{Proposition A.3}] There are exactly $5$ isomorphism classes of restricted Lie algebras $\fg$ of dimension $2$ (over a fixed algebraically closed field $k$ in characteristic $p > 0$).
 In each case there is a basis $x,y$ satisfying the following properties. \begin{enumerate} \item $[x,y] = y$, $\pthpower{x} = x$, $\pthpower{y} = 0$. \item $[x,y] = 0$, $\pthpower{x} = 0$, $\pthpower{y} = 0$. \item $[x,y] = 0$, $\pthpower{x} = x$, $\pthpower{y} = 0$. \item $[x,y] = 0$, $\pthpower{x} = y$, $\pthpower{y} = 0$. \item $[x,y] = 0$, $\pthpower{x} = x$, $\pthpower{y} = y$. \end{enumerate} \end{prop}